endolith/Keith_Edmonds_vote_sim/README.md

 There are also three coded Reweight methods:

     1. Jeffereson: Reweight by 1/(1+SUM/MAX)
+	2. Webster: Reweight by 1/(1+2*SUM/MAX)
-    2. Unitary: Subtract SUM/MAX until exhausted
+    3. Unitary: Subtract SUM/MAX until exhausted
-    3. Allocation: Exhaust whole ballots by allocating them to winners
+    4. Allocation: Exhaust whole ballots by allocating them to winners

-		*Note that both 2 and 3 require surplus handing and fractional surplus handling was done for both.
+		*Note that both 3 and 4 require surplus handing and fractional surplus handling was done for both but in slightly differeing ways accordingto their theory.

 Standard systems can be produced in this manner.
 For example Rewieghted Range voting is Utilitarian selection with Jefferson Reweighting.
 Calling the funtion get_winners() will return a list of winners.